 Note3: This document is for informational purposes only.
-This information is based on Canon's current understanding of 36 CFR Part 1194 - Electronic and Information Technology Accessibility Standard and Section 508 of the Rehabilitation Act.
+This information is based on Canon's current understanding of 36 CFR Part 1194 - Electronic and Information Technology Accessibility Standard and Section 508 of the Rehabilitation Act, and EN 301 549, Accessibility requirements suitable for public procurement of ICT products and services in Europe.
 It is not intended to address applicability of these laws to a particular end-user, customer, application or procurement.